NonStop ASAP Downloads

 Website Reports

 Beginning with ASAP 3.0 you can configure ASAP to maintain one or more live websites.
 ASAP websites can be standalone, or can appear as part of a customer website, or can optionally be integrated with HP SIM.
 Live report content of any ASAP website profile is configured by the Notify control panel.
-For more information, see Notify control panel in the ASAP Client manual in the HP NonStop Technical Library at docs.hp.com.
+For more information, see Notify control panel in the ASAP Client manual in the HP NonStop Technical Library at www.hp.com/go/nonstop-docs.

 SIM - Systems Insight Manager